vfmd/vfmd-spec/doc/introduction.md

 specified in [original Markdown syntax] in different ways, thereby resulting in this divergence.

-vfmd attempts to provide a complete spec for the _base syntax_ of Markdown. vfmd shall clearly define the interpretation (and hence, the output) for all possible input scenarios, thereby enabling different Markdown implementations that adopt it to behave consistently in interpreting the _base syntax_ of Markdown.
+vfmd attempts to provide a well-defined specification for the _core syntax_ of Markdown. vfmd shall clearly define the interpretation (and hence, the output) for all possible input scenarios, thereby enabling different Markdown implementations that adopt it to behave consistently in interpreting the _core syntax_ of Markdown.

 ## Goals

 These are the goals for vfmd:

- 1. vfmd shall unambiguously define the interpretation for all input scenarios for the _base syntax_ of Markdown
+ 1. vfmd shall unambiguously define the interpretation for all input scenarios for the _core syntax_ of Markdown
- 2. In case any additional syntax elements not covered by the _base syntax_ (e.g., fenced code-blocks, footnotes) need to be supported by an implementation, vfmd shall define how the handling of the custom additional syntax should be integrated with the handling of the _base syntax_.
+ 2. In case a vfmd implementation wants to support any additional syntax elements not covered by the _core syntax_ (e.g., fenced code-blocks, footnotes), vfmd shall define how the handling of the custom additional syntax should be integrated with the handling of the _core syntax_

 ## Guiding Principles